 - Learn how these local spiritual leaders help preserve Japan’s regional traditions through both folk songs and dance.

-- Meet the Ama divers, Japanese women who free-dive for pearl oysters, and learn first-hand about this 3,000 year-old profession.
+- Meet the Ama divers, Japanese women who free-dive for pearl oysters and seafood, and learn first-hand about this 3,000 year-old profession.

 - Hike from village-to-village along ancient pilgrimage routes resting at night in traditional inns known as ryokans